antgonzales/antgonzales.github.io/_posts/2014-09-28-sass-inception-rule-is-broken.markdown

 {% endhighlight %}

 <div class="callout danger-callout">
-  <p>Danger: If you create abomonations like the code I found above, you will be cursed with The Keyboard Cat playing on loop.
+  <p>Danger: If you create abominations like the code I found above, you will be cursed with The Keyboard Cat playing on loop.
 Forever.</p>
 </div>

 ## Variables